 - Contributions by unions and corporations to local and state candidates.

-- Automatic paycheck deductions for politics, whether they be done by corporations, unions or the government.
+- Automatic paycheck deductions for politics, whether they are done by corporations, unions or the government.

 - Contributions from government contractors to state employees overseeing their contracts.